The Dumb Girl of Portici

 The Dumb Girl of Portici is a 1916 American silent historical drama film directed by Phillips Smalley and Lois Weber and starring Anna Pavlova, Rupert Julian and Wadsworth Harris.
 It was adapted by Weber from the libretto by Germain Delavigne and Eugène Scribe for Daniel Auber's 1828 opera La muette de Portici (The Mute of Portici).
 The film marked Pavlova's only feature film performance.

 Overview

-The film was one of the most expensive film made at a cost at approximately $300,000.
-The film was the first major film directed by a woman director in the early 1910s.
+The film was Universal's most expensive film to that date, made at a cost at approximately $300,000.
+It was also the longest film made by a woman director in the 1910s.

 Plot

-Fenella (Anna Pavlova) is a poor Italian girl who falls in love with Duke d'Arcos (Wadsworth Harris), a Spanish nobleman.
+Fenella (Anna Pavlova) is a poor Italian girl who falls in love with the Duke's (Wadsworth Harris) son Alphonso, a Spanish nobleman.